 Paolo Dini received the PhD in Information and Communication Science and Technologies (2005) and the ‘laurea’ in Electronic Engineering (2001) both from Università degli Studi di Roma “La Sapienza”.

 From 2001 to 2005, he worked as a research assistant in the Computer Science and Systems (DIS) and the Information and Communication (INFOCOM) departments of Università degli Studi di Roma “La Sapienza”.
 In 2005, he worked with the Research Centre on Software Technologies (RCOST) – Università del Sannio – as a research assistant.
 In the same year, he was also part-time professor at the INFOCOM department, lecturing the course of ‘Comunicazioni Elettriche’.

-Since 2006, he is with CTTC and coordinates the activities of the research line on ‘Information Engineering for Sustainable Computing’.
+Since 2006, he is with CTTC and coordinates the activities of the Sustainable Artificial Intelligence research unit.

 He has been awarded by the Silicon Valley Foundation (Cisco) in 2008 and 2011 for his research on mobility management in heterogeneous networks.
-In 2018, he has been invited at the Coordinators’ InfoDay organized by the EU Research Executive Agency (REA) as an example of ‘ITN Best Practices’ for the coordination activities of H2020-MSCA-ETN-SCAVENGE.
-Currently, he is the scientific coordinator of H2020-MSCA-ETN-GREENEDGE.
+In 2018, he has been invited to the Coordinators’ InfoDay organized by the EU Research Executive Agency (REA) as an example of ‘ITN Best Practices’ for the coordination activities of H2020-MSCA-ETN-SCAVENGE.
+Currently, he is the coordinator of the CHIST-ERA SONATA project and the scientific coordinator of H2020-MSCA-ETN-GREENEDGE.

 In 2021 he has been appointed as European Climate Pact Ambassador.